LibDibbing is easy! This guide shares the nitty gritty on LibDib's cost and how to set your pricing.

 - Maker Price = Cost of Product + Shipping Cost

 - Selling Price = Maker Price + LibDib Margin + Dock and Delivery Fee (depends on market)

-- Out of Stock - Product is not currently available.
+- Out of Stock: Product is not currently available.
 Once your product is available again, make sure to switch the availability back to “In Stock” or “Limited”.

-- Coming Soon - This allows you to upload product information and pricing before a product is available for purchase.
-A Buyer will be able to see this product, but will not be able to purchase it until you change the availability status to “In Stock” or “Limited”.
+- Coming Soon: You can upload a product’s info and pricing before it’s available for purchase.
+A Buyer will be able to see it, but won’t be able to purchase it until you change the availability to “In Stock” or “Limited”.

-Once you have finalized your pricing, click “Submit for Approval” and pricing for that offering will be submitted into LibDib’s system.
+Once you finalize your pricing, click “Submit for Approval”, and pricing for that offering will be submitted to LibDib.
 When all compliance requirements are satisfied, offerings will be approved and available for purchase.
 LibDib reviews and approves new offerings daily.

 Still have questions?
 Reach out to us at Makers@libdib.com.
-Welcome to Distribution Done Differently!